GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Glossary.md

 ## component definition

 A template that describes the structure, behavior, and metadata of a component, such as an entity or asset.
 Definitions provide a blueprint for creating instances.

+## critical facet

+A facet that plays an important role in a business service.

 ## definition